On elliptic and quasiregularly elliptic manifolds: Introduction

 \subsection{Construction of elliptic and quasiregularly elliptic manifolds}

 In general, wrapping maps are more flexible than quasiregular maps, and therefore it is easier to show that a manifold is Gromov-elliptic than quasiregularly elliptic.
-For example, this follows directly from the definition: \begin{prop} Let $M$ and $M'$ be elliptic manifolds. \begin{itemize} \item The product $M \times M'$ is elliptic. \item If $N$ is a manifold of the same dimension as $M$ and there is a map of positive degree $M \to N$, then $N$ is also elliptic. \end{itemize} \end{prop} A general construction is given in \cite{BeGM} for formal manifolds.
+For example, this follows directly from the definition: \begin{prop} Let $M$ and $M'$ be elliptic manifolds. \begin{itemize} \item The product $M \times M'$ is elliptic. \item If $M$ is closed, $N$ is a closed manifold of the same dimension, and there is a map of positive degree $M \to N$, then $N$ is also elliptic. \end{itemize} \end{prop} A general construction is given in \cite{BeGM} for formal manifolds.
 A simply connected space is \emph{formal} in the sense of Sullivan \cite[\S12]{SulLong} if, informally speaking, its rational homotopy type is the simplest one with its rational cohomology ring.
 An equivalent informal condition is that there are no nontrivial higher-order rational cohomology operations: the only relations between cohomology classes are given by the cup product.
 For finite complexes, another useful equivalent condition is as follows: a simply connected finite CW complex $X$ is formal if and only if there is an integer $p>1$ and a map $f_p:X \to X$ whose induced map on $H^k(X;\QQ)$, for every $k$, is multiplication by $p^k$.

 Examples of formal manifolds include all simply connected symmetric spaces, such as spheres, complex projective spaces, and Grassmannians.
 Products and connected sums of formal manifolds are also formal.
-The simplest and lowest-dimensional example of a non-formal simply connected manifold is the total space $M$ of a fiber bundle $S^3 \to M \to S^2 \times S^2$ obtained by pulling back the Hopf fibration $S^3 \to S^7 \to S^4$ along the degree $1$ map $S^2 \times S^2 \to S^4$ \cite[p.~94]{FOT}. \begin{thm}[{\cite[Theorem C$'$]{BeGM}}] Let $M$ be a formal simply connected closed $n$-manifold.
+The simplest and lowest-dimensional example of a non-formal simply connected manifold is the total space $M$ of an $S^3$-bundle over $S^2 \times S^2$ \cite[p.~94]{FOT}, further discussed in \S\ref{S:exs}. \begin{thm}[{\cite[Theorem C$'$]{BeGM}}] Let $M$ be a formal simply connected closed $n$-manifold.
 Then $M$ is elliptic if and only if there is an embedding $H^*(M;\RR) \hookrightarrow \Lambda^*\RR^n$. \end{thm} In particular, since every simply connected manifold of dimension $\leq 6$ is formal, this gives a complete classification for such manifolds.